floverfelt/floverfelt.github.io/_posts/2022-10-13-podcast-arguments.md

 To be clear, straight argumentation is *not* the answer.
 There's countless JRE podcasts where the guests butt heads and [it's completely uninteresting](https://open.spotify.com/episode/6civXCl6aIUJGFyHqkiPlQ).
 There's a number of Sam Harris podcasts [like that](https://podcasts.apple.com/us/podcast/32-the-best-podcast-ever/id733163012?i=1000364700660) as well.

 There's a way to strike a balance.
-To linger on points for a couple more minutes instead of moving on or just baldly stating that
+To linger on points for a couple more minutes instead of moving on.
+To prod at somebody without offending them.
+To go off on tangents that seem unrelated.

+## Who's doing this right?

+Some good examples of this recently: